 Summary

+Note: These are the meeting notes of track A, 2nd day.

 The Joint Video Experts Team (JVET) of ITU-T WP3/16 and ISO/IEC JTC 1/ SC 29/ WG 11 held its twelfth meeting during 3–12 October 2018 at the Venetian Macao Resort Hotel (Estrada da Baía de N. Senhora da Esperança, s/n Taipa, Macao S.A.R., China).
 The JVET meeting was held under the chairmanship of Dr Gary Sullivan (Microsoft/USA) and Dr Jens-Rainer Ohm (RWTH Aachen/Germany).
 For rapid access to particular topics in this report, a subject categorization is found (with hyperlinks) in section 2.13 of this document.
 It is further noted that the unabbreviated name of JVET was formerly known as “Joint Video Exploration Team”, but the parent bodies had modified it when entering the phase of formal development of a new standard by the previous meeting.
 The name Versatile Video Coding (VVC) was chosen as the informal nickname for the new standard.

 The JVET meeting began at approximately 0900 hours on Wednesday 03 October 2018.
 Meeting sessions were held on all days (including weekend days) until the meeting was closed at approximately XXXX hours on Friday 12 October 2018.
 Approximately XXX people attended the JVET meeting, and approximately XXX input documents and 16 AHG reports were discussed.
 The meeting took place in a collocated fashion with a meeting of WG11 – one of the two parent bodies of the JVET.
 The subject matter of the JVET meeting activities consisted of developing video coding technology with a compression capability that significantly exceeds that of the current HEVC standard, or otherwise gives better support regarding the requirements of future application domains of video coding.
 As a primary goal, the JVET meeting reviewed the work that was performed in the interim period since the eleventh JVET meeting in producing a second draft of the VVC standard and the second version of the associated VVC test model (VTM).
 Further important goals were reviewing the results of 15 Core Experiments (CE), reviewing other technical input on novel aspects of video coding technology, and producing the next versions of draft text and VTM, and plan next steps for further investigation of candidate technology towards the formal standard development.